tajamulk/EDA-Using-Python/Prediction of Hospital Readmission/README.md

-# Prediction on Patient Readmission
+# Prediction of Patient Readmission

 ###